NunoAlexandre/nunoalexandre.github.io/resume.md

 permalink: /resume/
 ---

-I am an enthusiast software developer aspiring software craftsmanship.
-I’m a polyglot programmer with a fondness for the functional paradigm, dependent types, and type-systems.
+I am an enthusiast software developer with a passion for startups and design.
+I’m a polyglot programmer with a fondness for the functional paradigm.
 Beautiful code, cool programming technology, and excellent team spirit are my bread & butter.

 <h2>Work Experience</h2>